GamerPablito/HaxeGJClient/README.md

 }
 ```

+You can find some menu templates that uses this on [here](https://github.com/GamerPablito/FNF-GameJolt-Menus) if you prefer!

 ## Still have doubts about its use?
 If you're still have questions about how to use this client correctly, or if you want some menu templates to begin with for your game (FNF mods or anything else), you're free to talk to me by [Twitter](https://twitter.com/GamerPablito1) or Discord (GamerPablito#3132).
 I have no kind of special access you need to do this at all!

 ## Special Thanks
 - [EyeDaleHim](https://github.com/EyeDaleHim) : For suggest me about a better command for printing responses
 - [MemeHoovy](https://github.com/MemeHovy) : For giving me a hand explaining differences between this integration and TentaRJ's one
-- [TentaRJ](https://github.com/TentaRJ) : For being an inspiration for me to create this
+- [TentaRJ](https://github.com/TentaRJ) : For being a huge inspiration for me to create this
 - [bimagamongMOP](https://bimagamongmopmain.carrd.co/) : For making me realize a gramatical error in the code ("Trophie" to "Trophy")